Cristale Adams is an online author and publisher. Her articles vary in topics and focus on real life. She always enjoys learning new things.

 - Glutamate/Glutamic Acid: learning and memory chemicals inside of the brain.

 Since turning 30 includes many changes, with high amounts of responsibilities and obligations that seem never-ending, glasses are needed at this age and beyond.
 Glasses of wine that is, to help relieve the stress and the anxiety, and to also increase health.
 Glasses of wine contain high amounts of antioxidants that are healthy for older women because of the increased heart risks that are approaching me in the near future.
-Glasses of red wine is always the healthiest, but any wine will do as long as they are full glasses of wine.
+A generous glass of red wine is always the healthiest, but any wine will do as long as they are full glasses.

 4. I am Closer to Menopause.